erdc/air-water-vv/2d/benchmarks/dambreak_Ubbink/README.rst

 This case tests the ability of PROTEUS to simulate the free-surface evolution and during the interaction of the dambreak front with the obstacle.
-The results of the simulations can be visually compared with the data in the following references.
+The results of the simulations can be visually compared with screenshots from Ubbink (1997).
 For more details, see runfiles or references.

 The python test file named ``test_dambreak_Ubbink.py`` is made up of